 Hire an apprentice

 We're passionate about apprenticeships.
 That's why we offer expert advice and support from start to finish, as well as signposting to relevant funding.
-We'll even take care of the paperwork for you.

 Employing an apprentice is very cost effective.

 Go to the Apprentice Kent website to find out about hiring an apprentice.

 We are an apprenticeship levy payer and have been able to invest in high-quality training to develop our skilled workforce and recruit apprentices.

 Government reforms mean we can transfer up to 25% of our apprenticeship levy funds to Kent employers.
 This is an opportunity for us to support employers to improve the knowledge and skills of the wider Kent workforce.
 Read more about the changes to apprenticeship funding on the GOV.UK website.